-The Department offers a Bachelor of Science in Hospitality Management degree with a choice of interdisciplinary elective emphases.
-A minor in Hospitality Management is also offered.
+The Department offers a Bachelor of Science in Hospitality & Tourism Management degree with a choice of interdisciplinary guided electives.
+A minor in Hospitality & Tourism Management is also offered.

 Prerequisites to Core Courses

-The Bachelor of Science in Hospitality Management requires 120-123 units for graduation which includes a core of 54 units of business and HM professional courses and a choice of 12 units in any one of the emphasis areas.
+The Bachelor of Science in Hospitality & Tourism Management requires 120 units for graduation which includes a core of 54 units of business and HTM professional courses and a choice of 12 units (4 classes) in any one of the guided elective areas.

-The emphasis prepares students for management careers in all facets of the lodging industry.
+This track prepares students for management careers in all facets of the lodging industry.
 Being one of the world's most popular tourists’ destinations, San Francisco provides students with superior learning experiences and internship/job opportunities in local hotels while pursuing their education.
-Students obtain an academically sound business foundation, which includes hospitality revenue and cost control, sales and marketing, property management, and the use of hospitality management information systems.
+Students obtain an academically sound business foundation, which includes advanced hotel operations management, hospitality revenue and cost control, sales and marketing, and hospitality management information systems.

 Restaurant and Catering Management

-The emphasis prepares students seeking careers in the field of conventions, meetings and event management.
+This track prepares students seeking careers in the field of conventions, meetings, and event management.
 The interdisciplinary courses emphasize the management of meetings, conventions, trade shows, and special events.
 Students will be prepared for positions in such areas as independent or entry-level corporate meeting planning; conferences, trade shows, events and convention/meeting services management in the hotel industry.

-The emphasis offers a unique opportunity to study both domestic and international tourism, recreation, resorts and attractions.
+This track offers a unique opportunity to study both domestic and international tourism, resorts, attractions, airlines, travel-agencies and more from a business-focused perspective.
 San Francisco's world-wide reputation as a tourist destination and the sophisticated, multi-cultural tourism businesses provide a living laboratory and career opportunities for students.

-For a complete description of the program, see Bulletin: Bachelor of Science in Hospitality Management.
+For a complete description of the program, see Bulletin: Bachelor of Science in Hospitality & Tourism Management.